David-Tarlos/Absolute_Cinema_Backend/README.md

 Here, it’s about the experience—raw, dirty, and in your face.
 No fake glamour, no overpriced fluff—just you, the screen, and a world that’ll mess with your head.
 Come for the films, stay for the vibe.

-Aura Cinema: Because the clean version is boring.
+Filmora: Because the clean version is boring.